 When it comes to side hustles, my favorite has always been delivering food with on-demand food delivery apps like Postmates, DoorDash, Uber Eats, and Grubhub.
-In order to maximize your earnings, my recommendation is to sign up for all of these different apps.
+To maximize your earnings, my recommendation is to sign up for all of these different apps.
 That being said, there are differences between each of these apps that you’ll need to know about.
-This post focuses on what it’s like being a DoorDash Dasher delivering for DoorDash in 2021.
+This post focuses on what it’s like being a DoorDash Dasher in 2021.

 What made DoorDash so appealing was the fact that it didn’t require me to use a car.
 In most cities, DoorDash Dashers can deliver using any type of vehicle they want.
 My brother often uses his skateboard, for example.
 I consider myself an avid cyclist, so using my bike to do deliveries made DoorDash a perfect side hustle for me.